What is Equipment Finance?

 Will I need to put down a deposit for equipment finance?

 If you own a home, you won’t need to put down a deposit for equipment finance.
-If you’re renting a home and want to apply for equipment finance through the streamlining application process, you’ll need a 20% deposit for the assets you wish to finance.
+If you’re renting a home and want to apply for finance through the streamlined application process, you’ll need a 20% deposit for the assets you wish to finance.

 What is a Self-Declaration Loan?